WebAhead/master-reference/curriculum-planning/curriculum-feedback-process.md

 * An issue should be created in this repo for each assigned week of the curriculum, as a single source for mentors to discuss their weeks, commit their plans against, and for external review.
 Summaries of the post-it feedback and s-g-c notes specific to that week should be included within it so mentors know how their cohort wants them to improve their week.
 The appropriate F&Cn label should be given to the issue for archiving purposes, and it should be assigned to the appropriate mentors.
 Each issue can be closed once the week is delivered and its stop-go-continue notes have been recorded.
 * Any important themes raised by stakeholders, alumni or students that are unresolved should be converted into issues in this repo so they can be discussed further.
 Once a theme is resolved it can be closed.

 For further guidance, you can use [this issue](https://github.com/foundersandcoders/master-reference/issues/18) that was created as an example of the overall curriculum feedback process.
-It was used for F&C10 and contains navigation to the issues for the alumni peer review, each of the curriculum weeks, and each of the themes that were raised during feedback.
+It was used for F&C10's curriculum planning and contains navigation to the issues for the alumni peer review, each of the curriculum weeks, and each of the themes that were raised during feedback.